natebellanger10/ClimbingProject/README.md

 <br/>
 <br/>

-I have included examples of visuals you can make from a climbing data set that I used.
+I have included quick examples of visuals you can make from the climbing data set provided.
+If you would like to see a more extensive Power BI visualization, it is included in the files in this github.

 <br/>
 <br/>